📢 NEW RELEASE ALERT

 There are several ETL tools written in Python that leverage Python libraries for extracting, loading and transforming diverse data tables imported from multiple data sources into data warehouses.
 Python ETL tools are fast, reliable, and deliver high performance.

-Some top tools that build ETL using Python are:
+Some top tools that can build ETL using Python are:

 Advantages of Configuring ETL Using Python